-After obtaining the required permits, the company that was awarded the design-constructionoperations contract would build the facility within the parameters set forth in the adopted EIR.
-As described in the EIR, the construction would entail land clearing, road improvements to SR 20, building and paving, and on-site utilities.
+After obtaining the required permits, the company that is awarded the design-construction-operations contract would build the facility within the parameters set forth in the certified EIR.
+As described in the EIR, the construction would entail land clearing, road improvements to State Route 20, building and paving, and on-site utilities.

 Site preparation would take approximately two weeks, followed by grading/excavation which would take approximately one month.
 Trenching would take approximately three weeks.
 Construction of the buildings would take approximately four months, and paving approximately two weeks.
 Construction equipment for site preparation and grading/excavation would include: excavator, rubber tired dozer, backhoe, dump truck, water truck, and vibratory roller.
-Building construction and paving would include the following additional equipment: crane, forklift, generator sets, welders, flatbed truck, mini bobcat, and cement and mortar mixers.
+Building construction and paving would include the following additional equipment: crane, forklift, generator sets, welders, flatbed truck, minibobcat, and cement and mortar mixers.